Ferndale, Michigan: Media

+Ferndale has a local radio station WFCB-LP (100.7 FM) named Ferndale Radio which started airing in 2017.
+Ferndale Radio is a low power FM station that broadcasts from a studio and tower at the Rustbelt Market in Ferndale.
+The radio station is non-profit and managed by volunteers.

+Church Militant used to have their headquarters in Ferndale until they ceased operations.
+Local media/production businesses include M-1 Studios.

 Crime

 The crime rate in Ferndale is relatively neutral.
 Crime is significantly lower than inner communities such as Detroit, Dearborn and Hamtramck, and its neighbors such as Hazel Park, Oak Park and Warren.
 However, other outer communities have a lower crime rate.
 Larceny theft was the most common crime in Ferndale, making up 51.7% of the crime rate.
 Six known homicides have been recorded in Ferndale since 2000; one being in 2001, one in 2005, one in 2007, one in 2008, one in 2009, and one in 2010.

 Education

 Ferndale has its own school district, Ferndale Public Schools, including elementary, middle, and high schools.
 Ferndale High School and University High School are both part of Ferndale Public Schools.
 A portion of Ferndale is instead zoned to Hazel Park Schools.